ChihabEddine98/DeepGo/README.md

 # DeepGO (DGM) 🤖
 **Author .**  [Abdelkader Chihab Benamara](https://github.com/ChihabEddine98/)
-Several two headed neural networks with ~ less 1M parameters that performs a pretty good on Go game , trained on 1M games dataset from the KataGo dataset.
+Several two headed neural networks with ~ less 1M parameters that performs pretty good on Go game , trained on 1M games dataset from the KataGo dataset.
 I have used the [Grid5000](https://www.grid5000.fr) clusters and trained my models using **8x Nvidia Tesla V100 (32 GiB)** GPU's and **512GB** of RAM.

 ## Getting Started 🛠
 Create the docker container ( Python(3.9) + TF(2.7.0) )